 Welcome to faculty and staff computing at the University of Montevallo!
-This guide provides information to assist you in accessing computer services.
+This guide provides information to assist you in accessing Technology Services.
 Your access to the computer network requires a network login ID and password.
 Your access to Banner also requires a login ID and password.
 An ID allows you to have appropriate access to institutionally-owned software applications.
 This includes networked applications and databases on the file servers, electronic mail and the Internet, as well as academic and administrative software.

 Computer access at the University of Montevallo is a privilege.
 Please take time to read and understand the policies governing its use: Code for Computer Resource Use.